ChrisKeyber/Collections/README.md

 A Collections of books, actually just a simple practice program for different basics

-Im still working on this program currently (actually it is a practice program from my learning e.g string, array, validate, functions, struct etc)
+Im still working on this program currently
-It is just a practice program for me like a milestone

-What is the app doing:
+What is the program doing:
 This program allows you to make a collections of books and it can be modified after that,

 Reminders: